Al Qunfudhah

 Al Qunfudhah (ٱلْقُنْفُذَة), also known as Kunfuda, is a Saudi city in the region of the Tihamah on the coast of the Red Sea.
 Its population is the fourth largest in Makkah Province. the area of the governate is estimated at 5,195 km^{2}.

 History

 The Ottoman Empire and Kingdom of Italy fought a naval battle off the coast of Al Qunfudhah in 1912.
 The governor of the Yemen vilayet fled to Al Qunfudhah in July 1914, due to the strength of al-Idrisi's army.
 Arabs forces took control of the city during the Arab Revolt in 1916.

 Geography and climate

-Al Qunfudhah has a long summer from March until end October, then a short fall 4 weeks after that a winter or spring that what locals of Al Qunfudhah prefer to call it from November until February.
+Al Qunfudhah has a hot desert climate (BWh) according to the Köppen climate classification.
+The city has a long summer from March until end October, then a short fall 4 weeks after that a winter or spring that what locals of Al Qunfudhah prefer to call it from November until February.